 More than ever, we are being bombarded with information about our body’s natural ability to fight infections.
 In the past few months, concepts such as herd immunity, antibodies and immunological memory, to name a few, have been slowly added to our vocabulary.

-Although our curiosity about understanding how exactly our body is able to fight infections have peaked, this high volume of new information can be very intimidating.
-Many times, scientific concepts are explained using complex and inaccessible language, making it sound way more complicated than it should.
-With that in mind, I decided to start my first blog post by presenting to you with an overview of our natural internal fighters, also known as the immune system.
+Although our curiosity about understanding how exactly our body is able to fight infections has peaked, this high volume of new information can be very intimidating.
+Many times, scientific concepts are explained using complex and inaccessible language, making them sound way more complicated than they should.
+With that in mind, I decided to start my first blog post by presenting to you an overview of our natural internal fighters, also known as the immune system.
 Each week, I will write about a new immunology concept, trying my best to keep it as easy as possible while being true to our current knowledge about this science.

 Ok, so how does it work?